 Seattle | A Warm Welcome

-Arrive in Seattle and transfer to your accommodations at the Four Seasons Hotel Seattle, where you meet your tour leadership team and fellow guests over cocktails and dinner.
+Arrive in Seattle and transfer to your accommodations at the Four Seasons, where you meet your tour leadership team and fellow guests over cocktails and dinner.

 Nepal | Heart of the Himalaya

-On arrival in Kathmandu, the capital of Nepal, you are welcomed by a special panchakanya ceremony, said to bring good luck.
+Upon arrival in Kathmandu, the capital of Nepal, you are welcomed by a special panchakanya ceremony, said to bring good luck.
 Attend a lecture presentation by a Mount Everest summiteer and hear a firsthand account of the determination it takes to summit the world’s highest peak.
-Your talk serves as a prelude for an amazing helicopter flightseeing excursion to Everest.
+Your talk serves as a prelude for an awe-inspiring helicopter flightseeing excursion to Everest.
 Take in spectacular views of Everest Base Camp and the mountain itself, as well as other peaks such as Lhotse and Ama Dablam.
-Also view the Khumbu Glacier, which begins on the Western Cwm near Everest; its icefall is the first major obstacle climbers face in making for the summit.
-At Boudhanath, the world’s largest Buddhist shrine, make a butter lamp offering at the stupa; witness sacred Hindu rituals at Pashupatinath, a sprawling complex of temples and shrines; and meet in private with a heritage and architecture expert at Patan city as you explore the ongoing reconstruction of these UNESCO World Heritage Sites.
+Also, view the Khumbu Glacier, which begins on the Western Cwm near Everest; its icefall is the first major obstacle climbers face in making their ascent.
+Design Your Day from an assortment of tempting activities: Visit the monastery and nunnery at Kopan, where you learn about Buddhism and join in a guided meditation; explore Patan, city of art and artisans, with its winding alleys and shaded courtyards; or take in the bustle and energy of Kathmandu, exploring an open-air market and Durbar Square.
+Tonight, meet with a heritage and architecture expert to learn about the ongoing reconstruction of Nepal’s UNESCO World Heritage sites.

 Bhutan | Buddhist Heritage